mehedieh/blog2022/_posts/2018-12-16-image-captioning-browser.markdown

 author: "Nilay Shrivastava"
 comments: true
 ---
 The holy grail of Computer Science and Artificial Intelligence research is to develop programmes that can combine knowledge/information from multiple domains to perform actions that currently humans are good at.
 In this spirit, Image Captioning stands as a great test-bed for AI algorithms since it involves building understanding of an image and then generating meaningful sentences on top of it.
+Formally Image Captioning is defined as the process of automatically generating descriptions of the scene shown in an image.

 ## TLDR; Demo